 Bachata at the USC

-DISCLAIMER: Due to the Corona crisis, the classes are currently cancelled until the end of the lockdown.
+DISCLAIMER: Due to the Corona crisis, the classes currently follow a different schedule than normally.

 Unit 1 and 4: beginners

 Unit 2 and 5: advanced

 More information about the dance classes at the University Sports Centre can be found here.

 We hope to see you in the dance classes!